Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Modeling Verifier-Based Synthetic Retraining: the Linear Regression Case

-We then proceed with iterative synthetic retraining, following the \emph{generate--verify--retrain} procedure described in Scheme \ref{scheme:linear_retraining}.

 Since learning proceeds through the conditional $Y^k \mid X^k$, synthetic retraining requires specifying the covariate design $X^k$; labels $Y^k$ are then generated conditionally via the model under verifier constraints.
 In principle, one could construct $X^k$ arbitrarily; however, for mathematical clarity, below we describe a targeted though arguably natural design.
-In particular, we choose to align the synthetic covariates with a fixed orthonormal set $\{v_1,\dots,v_p\}$ and construct $X^k$ in a block-structured form by repeating each $v_j^\top$ as rows: After verifier filtering, each orthogonal direction $v_j$ retains exactly $n_k$ samples.
-Consequently, this retraining scheme induces a non-decreasing sample size schedule $ n_0 \;\leq\; pn_1 \;\leq\; pn_2 \;\leq\; \cdots. $
+In particular, we choose to align the synthetic covariates with a fixed orthonormal set $\{v_1,\dots,v_p\}$ and construct $X^k$ in a block-structured form by repeating each $v_j^\top$ as rows: After verifier filtering, each orthogonal direction $v_j$ retains exactly $n_k$ samples with $ n_0 \;\leq\; pn_1 \;\leq\; pn_2 \;\leq\; \cdots. $

 Notably, the estimation of parameter $\hat{\theta}^{k+1}$ using only synthetic data from the model with $\hat{\theta}^{k}$, though with filtering, leads to a Markovian transition $\hat{\theta}^k \mapsto \hat{\theta}^{k+1}$.
 The above block design essentially helps ``diagonalize'' the transition operator $\hat{\theta}^k \mapsto \hat{\theta}^{k+1}$.
-The conceptual benefit of this covariance design choice is that we remove the rotational variability that arbitrary designs would introduce across iterations and decouple the dynamics along singular directions.
-In particular, choosing $\{v_j\}$ as the right singular vectors of the real data matrix $X^0$ yields the cleanest interpretation, making explicit how verifier bias, synthetic sample size, and noise variance interact.
-In practice, this construction mirrors curating data along approximately orthogonal latent spaces or topics (e.g., topical axes like politics, economics, sports, mathematics).
+The conceptual benefit of this covariance design choice is that we remove the rotational variability that arbitrary designs would introduce across iterations and decouple the dynamics along orthogonal directions.
+In practice, this design mirrors curating data along approximately orthogonal latent spaces or topics (e.g., topical axes like politics, sports, mathematics).
 However, the choice of covariant $X^k$ is not unique: alternatives (e.g., canonical basis, isotropic random directions) can yield similar qualitative conclusions, with potentially different constants or rates.
-The detailed retraining procedure is formalized in Algorithm~\ref{alg:linear_retraining} in Appendix~\ref{app:linear}.
 We expect our theoretical insights to generalize to any reasonable design of the covariant $X^k$, though the rigorous proofs may be less tractable for some designs.